An initiative supported by NSW Health

 Support Mechanisms

-Very experienced Senior Physiotherapists in each area who have experience in developing and supporting new graduates
+• Experienced Senior Physiotherapists in each area with a strong track record of supporting new graduates

-Many staff who have previously completed allocation program with RNSH
+• Many staff have previously completed the allocation program at RNSH

 Annual Leave Policy